lebu7/NumberGuessingGame/README.md

 Follow these steps to run the game on your system:
 ### Prerequisites
 Java Development Kit (JDK 11+)
-IDE like IntelliJ IDEA or Eclipse
+IDE like IntelliJ IDEA, NetBeans or Eclipse

 ### Steps to Run
 1️⃣ Clone this repository: